Don's "Whom We Might Be" Story

 may have arrived near to that time;

-no-one really knows why or how, just that they are gone, possibly killed of disease or as they cross-bred with us…
+no-one really knows why or how, just that they are gone, possibly killed off by diseases or as they were cross-bred with us…

 A related thought is the almost-disastrous human species event that occurred about 75,000 years ago: